Signs that you have Treatment Resistant Depression (TRD) in Boston

 Significant weight loss.

-If You’ve Tried An Antidepressant Medication, but Have Not Experienced Symptom Relief
+If You’ve Tried An Antidepressant Medication, but Have Not Experienced Symptom Relief in Boston

 If you’ve taken two or more different types of antidepressant medications and you don’t experience symptom relief, or if your symptoms have worsened, you may have treatment-resistant depression.

 There are multiple types of antidepressants: for example, selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs).
 Each type works to relieve depressive symptoms using a different mechanism.
-For this reason, doctors recommend trying two types of antidepressants before considering treatment-resistant depression as a possible diagnosis.
+For this reason, doctors in Boston recommend trying two types of antidepressants before considering treatment-resistant depression as a possible diagnosis.

 Scientists are working to understand why certain individuals don’t respond to antidepressant medication.
 A recent study evaluated levels of metabolites (substances produced by the process of metabolism) in 33 adolescents and young adults who have well-documented treatment-resistant depression.
 Out of 33 subjects, 21 had metabolite abnormalities, with folate deficiency in the cerebrospinal fluid (a fluid that cushions and protects the brain and the spinal cord) as the most common abnormality.
 This suggests that metabolic disorders may affect how an individual responds to an antidepressant and therefore may contribute to treatment-resistant depression.